The Dad You Thought You'd Be vs. The Dad You Actually Became

 You imagined strength as endurance without cracks.

-Showing up tired but still trying became its own form of strength.
+Showing up tired but still trying becomes its own kind of strength.

 7. The Plan vs. The Person

-You thought you were becoming a version of a plan.
+You thought you were becoming the version of a plan.

 The Difference That Matters

-Most dads don't become who they imagined—they become who their family needs in that season.
-And that's not a failure.
-It's growth.
+Most dads do not become exactly who they imagined.
+They become who their family needs in that season, shaped by what life actually asks of them.
+That is not failure.

-Sometimes, the gap between expectation and reality is where the best parts of fatherhood live.
+Sometimes the gap between expectation and reality can feel disappointing at first.
+But often, that gap is where the best parts of fatherhood are formed.

 About the Author